Castles inspire awe and wonder. They leave us breathless, and sometimes so do photos of them.

 1. Frame the castle within its surroundings

 We often get so excited about exploring a castle’s beautiful chambers and secrets corridors that we tend to overlook its surroundings.
-I normally can’t wait to get inside.
-In fact, I prefer exploring the castle first, then spending some time afterwards wandering through the castle grounds and taking photos of the castle from different spots.
 It’s easy to get carried away taking close-up shots of the castle and forget about taking long-shot photos.

 2. Study the walls